 Alternatively an honours degree in Business Studies or Engineering where there is a strong computing component will also be acceptable.

 The number of places available on the course will be limited to a maximum of 20 in the first year.
 Therefore an interview process may be required in the student selection procedure.

 Applicants whose first language is not English must submit evidence of competency in English.
-Please see WIT's English Language Requirements.
+Please see SETU Waterford's English Language Requirements.

 There is a prerequisite that a student successfully completes a bridging module in Systems Analysis and Design if they have not taken an equivalent module already.
 This module in an intensive introduction to object oriented analysis and design techniques.

 Programme fee details are available on the Postgraduate Fee Schedule displayed on our website at www.setu.ie/pgfees

 Applications for this programme are made online by going to www.pac.ie

 Organisations worldwide are increasingly relying on information systems to assist in their work at an operational, tactical, and strategic level.
 There is a growing awareness that these systems are not simply technical in nature but are in fact socio-technical systems.
 'Socio-technical' here refers to the need for an appreciation of both technical and human factors in the design, development and deployment of advanced computer-based systems.

 There is an increasing recognition that the success of an investment in information systems requires that these human factors be addressed.
 As information systems become more pervasive their impact at a human level becomes more pronounced.
 This course equips students with the understanding of the issues that will prepare them for a career in information systems.